Alexander F. Mathews: Postbellum

 Mathews married Laura M. Gardner on December 28, 1865.
 Together they had eight children: Mason, Charles Gardner, Mary Miller, Eliza Patton, Maud, Florence, and Henry.

 Due to the restrictions placed on former Confederates in the years after the war, Mathews was unable to practice the law.
 He taught for several years at the Lewisburg Academy, where he had received his early education.
 When restrictions for Confederates were lifted, he and his brother Henry M. Mathews opened a law firm under the name Mathews & Mathews, which became one of the most successful in the region.

-Mathews was appointed to the West Virginia University Board of Regents during that institution's infancy, and served on the board from 1871-1881.
+Mathews was appointed to the West Virginia University Board of Regents during that institution's infancy, and served on the board from 1871 to 1881.

 In 1871, Mathews, along with Adam C. Snydor and Homer A. Holt, founded the first bank in Greenbrier County, West Virginia.
 Until 1888, this was the only bank between Staunton, Virginia and Charleston, West Virginia some 200 miles apart.
 He served as president or director of the bank continuously until his death.
 Mathews additionally took part in the founding the First National Bank of Ronceverte, when it was chartered by the State of West Virginia in 1888.

 He died on December 16, 1906, in Philadelphia, Pennsylvania and was buried at the Old Stone Church in Lewisburg, West Virginia.